spatchcock/spatchcock.github.io/_posts/2015-07-14-what-is-a-sustainable-government-deficit.md

 ---
-layout: page
+layout: blog-fullwidth
 title: "What is a sustainable government deficit?"
-description: "Some maths and code to understand how growth and deficits affect government debt."
+subheadline: "Some maths and code to understand how growth and deficits affect government debt."
 tags: [economics, money, python, code]
 date: 2015-07-14
+category: "blog"
+header: false
 ---